"Oculi plus vident quam oculus" - "Several eyes see more than only one"

 Please Read Before Making a Recommendation or Specific Placement:

-Title of Film (Font size 3, Bold font type)
+Title of Film

 How it works:

-Every few weeks, the moderator does an accounting of recent posts looking for reviews and recommendations.
+Every few months, the moderator does an accounting of all new posts looking for reviews and recommendations.
 Using the format described above will ensure that your recommendation is noticed and counted.
 If there is a dispute about a specific placement, other reviewers may challenge you to support your recommendation with further debate and discussion.
 In these cases, the moderator may go deeper and read the debate.
 You are not obligated to defend your review nor to engage in debate, but it can help the moderator to further understand your recommendation.
 So, every few weeks the moderator collects the reviews, reads the debates if necessary, and then titles are given one exact ranking at the moderator's discretion.
-Final placements can be challenged if there is noticeable support for a different assessment, though the final judgment is at the discretion of the Phantom Stranger.
+Final placements can be challenged if there is noticeable support for a different assessment, though the final judgment is reserved at the discretion of the Phantom Stranger.

-How each Tier is categorized and other signifiers
+How each Tier is categorized and ranked

 Tier Zero - Blu (Reference)